Written By Divya

 Published By: Divya | Published: Feb 23, 2026, 10:02 PM (IST)

 The good news?
 You don’t have to completely turn it off.
 You can actually train it, tweak it, or control it properly on your iPhone, iPad, and Mac.
 Let’s break it down.
-Also Read: Planning to buy Vivo V70 Elite?
-Check these strong rivals first
+Also Read: Your phone survives overnight charging, but your battery might not Love it!

 Before fixing anything, know that Autocorrect automatically fixes spelling as you type.
 It’s based on Apple’s built-in dictionary and tries to guess what you meant.
 On the other hand, text Replacement works on shortcuts you create.
 For example, typing “omw” can automatically expand to “On my way.”
 This is something you define, not Apple.
 If autocorrect keeps changing words you intentionally use, Text Replacement is often the smarter fix.